-As we saw in the approach taken by Gavin Robertson et al., as their modelit performed worse around at times where significant events took place such as the ingestion of carbs and insuling being dosed.
-This is a common issue in the research of BGL prediction and whilst some believe that solely by studying trends in the CGM data of a patient, we should be able to implicitly figure out when events like this take place, and change our predictions accordingly, there is a separate approach of using Compartmental Models (CMs) to directly input the data of these events into the network.
+The model developed by Robertson et al., was limited, performing poorly when significant events are taking place, such as the ingestion of carbs and/or insulin being delivered, which can result in rapid changes in BGL.
+This is a common issue in the research of BGL prediction and whilst some believe that by studying just trends in the CGM data of a patient to implicitly identify when events like this take place, and change our predictions accordingly, there is a separate approach of using Compartmental Models (CMs) to directly input the data of these events (to include carb and insulin data) into the network.
 CMs are mathematical functions that try and describe the processes that occur in the inaccessible parts of the human body.
-For instance you would have one model describing how the carbohydrate intake at a given time would impact blood glucose levels over a given period of time afterwards.
-These CMs can range from simple bell curves to much more complex models such as the Hovorka model (**Ref??**), and there has been research done into the benefits and drawbacks of using simple or more complex compartmental models.
+For instance, you would have one model describing how the carbohydrate intake at a given time would impact blood glucose levels over a given period of time afterwards.
+These CMs can range from simple bell curves to much more complex models such as the Hovorka model (**Ref??**), and there has been research done into the benefits and drawbacks of using simple or more complex CMs.

 ((**Paper 4 Ref**)) Mougiakakou et al. proposed a solution for Blood Glucose Forecasting involving the combination of CMs and RNNs.
 The input data is passed to three separate CMs, which estimate 1) the effect of short acting insulin intake, 2) the effect of fast acting insulin intake, and 3) the effect of carbohydrate intake on blood glucose levels.
-The ouputs of these three CMs are then passed to the RNN along with past CGM data in order to predict subsequent blood glucose levels.
+The outputs of these three CMs are then passed to the RNN along with past CGM data in order to predict subsequent blood glucose levels.
 Another point of note in this approach is that the RNN is trained with a Real-Time Recurrent Learning (RTRL) algorithm.
 Ordinarily, when training a network, you optimise the weights with a learning algorithm on a set of training data, then use those pre-determined optimised weights whenever making a prediction.
-Conversely, with Real Time Learning (RTL), the weights of the network continue to be improved during use, and each pair of predicted and real BGL values is used to iteratively update the network in real time.
-This is thought be very applicable to BGL prediction, as you would be able to intially train a model on a batch of patient data, then continually improve the model as it was being used by the patient; permitting the model to become as personalised and accurate as possible for the user.
-The data for this model consisted of only 4 or 5 glucose measurements per day, over a period of ~70 days, making the data far sparser than that which we have seen in previous approaches.
+Conversely, with Real Time Learning (RTL), the weights of the network continue to be improved during use, and each pair of predicted and real BGL values is used to iteratively update the network in real-time.
+This is thought be very applicable to BGL prediction, as you would be able to initially train a model on a batch of patient data, then continually improve the model as it was being used by the patient; permitting the model to become as personalised and accurate as possible for the user.
+The data for this model consisted of only 4 or 5 glucose measurements per day, over a period of ~70 days, making the data far sparser than that which has been seen in previous approaches.
 Overall, the approach obtained a RMSE of 41 mg/dL for predictions for each measurement; an impressively accurate result given the sparsity of the data.
-Mougiakakou et al. concluded that including other information in the model such as sex, age, and years of diabetes could improve model performance.
+Mougiakakou et al. [ref] concluded that including other information in the model such as sex, age, and number of years a patient has had the condition could improve the performance of the model.
 Of specific interest was the potential inclusion of more CMs to capture patient physical activity.